daajoe/mccompetition.org/dates.md

 #### Registration
 1. Register at optil.io (<https://www.optil.io/optilion/login>)
-2. Access Easychair (<https://easychair.org/conferences/?conf=mc2020>) and register your group
+2. Access Easychair (TBA, <https://easychair.org/conferences/?conf=TBA>) and register your group
    - Use as title of the paper your login name at optil
    - Place the name of your solver in the abstract
 3. Submit your solution via optil (as soon as the optil submission is open)